-Get rid of the idea of 'normal.'
+Let go of the idea of 'normal.'
 You won't have the same kind of conversation you once had.
 Allow the conversation to be more on the emotional level and less on the intellectual level.
-And don't focus on what the person is losing, focus on what is still present: memories from decades ago; respond with humor in the moment.
-Laugh with them, share humorous stories or funny cartoons.
+And don't focus on what the person is losing, focus on what is still present: memories from decades ago; humor and laughter in the moment.

-Bring objects and pictures of interest to them, such as, a video of family events, weddings, graduations, baseball games, dance recitals; or share a video with them of a movie you enjoyed.
+Share objects and pictures of interest to them, such as, a video of family events, weddings, graduations, baseball games, dance recitals.

 If you find them repeating, divert from the topic, change the subject.
 In our geographical area, you can always talk about recent recipes you tried or your favorite dish to cook!
 You can also play music they will remember.
-Regardless of memory issues, music makes a connection and energizes them, no matter how advanced the dementia.
+Regardless of memory issues, music makes a connection and energizes them.